 Exhibits on Display at Historic Oak View

 There are a number of permanent exhibits at Oak View.
-Visit the Cotton Gin House to learn about cotton farming, visit the Farm History Center for an overview about NC farming, and be sure to visit the Plank Kitchen to see how cooking was done a century ago.
+Visit the Cotton Gin House to learn about cotton farming, visit the Farm History Center for an overview about North Carolina agricultural history, and be sure to visit the Plank Kitchen learn more about cooking practices from 100 years ago.

 Traveling exhibits available for loan

 Explore North Carolina history through two traveling exhibits from

 Historic Oak View County Park!

 - Ideal for small or medium museums, galleries and libraries.

 - Affordable!
 (Borrowing institution simply covers shipping/transportation costs)

 - Flexible loan periods available!